ymwjbxxq/aws-appconfig/README.md

 Some explanation:

 * AWS::AppConfig::Application defines the “application”, the component where we group all our configurations
-* AWS::AppConfig::ConfigurationProfile defines the configuration, what in the end we will refer from the lambda to get the json
+* AWS::AppConfig::ConfigurationProfile defines the configuration, what in the end we will refer from the lambda to get the JSON
 * AWS::AppConfig::HostedConfigurationVersion is the “glue” that connects a configuration, an application the JSON that defines the configuration.
 As we mentioned above it is possible to avoid hardcoding values, by using transformations and S3 for the uploading phase only.
 We will show this in section 5.
 * AWS::AppConfig::DeploymentStrategy a deployment strategy defines important criteria for rolling out your configuration to the designated targets.
-A deployment strategy includes: the overall duration required, a percentage of targets to receive the deployment during each interval, an algorithm that defines how percentage grows, and bake time.
+A deployment strategy includes the overall duration required, a percentage of targets to receive the deployment during each interval, an algorithm that defines how percentage grows, and bake time.
 Can be linear or exponential.
 * AWS::AppConfig::Environment defines a logical deployment group of AppConfig targets (for example you can define a logical structure like Web, Mobile, Back-end etc., to separate environments configurations).
 * AWS::AppConfig::Deployment starts the deployment of the configuration.